Extracorporeal Shockwave Therapy

 Chronic inflammation occurs when the inflammatory response is not completely halted.
 It can damage healthy tissue and results in chronic pain.
 Mast cells are one of the key components of the inflammatory process.
 Their activity may be increased by using pervasive acoustic waves.

 Mast cell activation is followed by the production of chemokines and cytokines.
-These pro-inflammatory compounds first enhance the inflammatory process and in the next step help restore normal healing and regenerative processes.
+These pro-inflammatory compounds first enhance the inflammatory process and help restore normal healing and regenerative processes.

 The production of a sufficient amount of collagen is a necessary precondition for the repair processes of the damaged myoskeletal and ligamentous structures.
 Shockwave therapy accelerates procollagen synthesis.
 The therapy forces the newly created collagen fibers into a longitudinal structure which makes the newly formed tendon fibers more dense and stiff and creates a firmer structure.